Civil Conflict: Trophy

 In June 2015, Diaco had a trophy built for the series and announced it on Twitter.
 UCF had not been aware of it beforehand.
 The Knights' head coach and interim athletic director George O'Leary dismissed both the trophy and the motivations for a rivalry between the two teams.
 Diaco responded by saying, "They don't get to say whether they are our rival or not."
 The New York Post said that Diaco created the "worst rivalry in sports history."

 The teams played three times during Diaco's tenure as head coach and twice following his announcement of the trophy.
 UConn won in 2014 and 2015.
 UCF won the 2016 game, and proceeded to exit the field without acknowledging or accepting the trophy.
 The trophy was then purportedly crated and transported back to Connecticut.
 Following that game, Diaco said he was "shelving the venture".

 In 2016, UCF head coach Scott Frost asked UConn not to bring the trophy and that UCF was officially opting out of the rivalry game.
 UConn elected to ignore Frost's request and brought the trophy to the 2016 game anyway.
 UCF went on to beat UConn that year 24–16, however the UCF team did not claim the trophy and it was left unattended on the UCF sideline after the game.
 Diaco was fired as head coach of UConn at the end of the 2016 season after an 11–26 record over his three seasons as head coach; Randy Edsall, who replaced Diaco, elected to not continue the supposed rivalry.
 After leaving UConn, Diaco stated that UCF knew about the Conflict and they had been engaged prior to the announcement of the rivalry by UConn.
 UConn women's basketball head coach Geno Auriemma said the rivalry "might have been the dumbest thing in the history of sports."

 UConn Athletic Director David Benedict, who himself never officially acknowledged the rivalry or the trophy, was asked in 2017 about the trophy's whereabouts.
 He replied, "I honestly don't know.
 That trophy was there before I got there.
 I believe that trophy was commissioned and paid for by coach Diaco.
 And therefore if it left with him, I don't know that, but if it did that's fine."

 During the 2017 meeting in Orlando, the trophy and the claimed rivalry continued to be a subject of ridicule, and the whereabouts of the original trophy were still unknown.

-On the eve of the 2021 matchup, UCF posted a video showing what was believed to be an "imposter" trophy on the field at the FBC Mortgage Stadium.
+On the eve of the 2021 matchup, UCF posted a video showing what was believed to be an "imposter" trophy on the field at the Acrisure Bounce House.

+In 2023, The Athletic reported that the fan who gave UCF the trophy claimed it was repaired after it suffered rain damage from being left on the field after the 2016 game, leading to a slightly different design.
+UCF's associate athletic director Eric DeSalvo believes the trophy is real, but UCF could not confirm it.